stacksjs/nanofaker/docs/config.md

 ## Performance Considerations

-nanofaker is designed for performance:
+ts-mocker is designed for performance:

 - **Lightweight** - Minimal dependencies and small bundle size
 - **Fast** - Optimized for speed with efficient random selection